CSCfi/csc-user-guide/docs/cloud/dbaas/resize-volume.md

         openstack database instance show $INSTANCE_ID
     ```

-    If the status is `Resizing` for over 5 minutes, check the `I'm having problems with resizing the volume`.
+    If the status is `Resizing` for over 5 minutes, check the `I'm having problems with resizing the volume` below.

+## I'm having problems with resizing the volume